Complete & Partial Dentures

 When tooth loss strikes, it can affect you in ways that you never considered.
 The first tooth that is lost in your mouth is significant in a few ways.
 The first tooth that is lost and not replaced is significant because it can have a domino effect on tooth loss in the mouth.

-Lots of people thing that teeth are planted in one spot and unable to move around, this isn't true - they are propped up by the teeth around them and can shift according to forces that act on them.
+Lots of people think that teeth are planted in one spot and unable to move around, this isn't true - they are propped up by the teeth around them and can shift according to forces that act on them.
 When a tooth is lost and not replaced, the neighboring teeth can start to shift into the space that is left by the lost tooth.
 When they start to shift, their neighbors can also shift.
 Eventually your teeth can move enough that it negatively affects your bite (the way your top arch and bottom arch fit together).

 When your bite doesn't fit together correctly a few more things can happen: